PgBiel/saltdiscordbot/README.md

 # Salt Discord Bot
 ## About
-This is a multi-feature bot combining many ideas and suggestions.
+This is a multi-feature bot combining many ideas and suggestions, coded in [discord.js](https://github.com/hydrabolt/discord.js).
 It can really help you with multiple things, such as warning and muting people.
 ## Inviting
 Invite Salt to your server: [Click here](https://discordapp.com/oauth2/authorize?client_id=244533925408538624&scope=bot&permissions=2136472639)